shavark/DIY-SmashB0XX/README.md

 # DIY SmashB0XX

-This repo is forked from Crane's excellent DIYB0XX project, linked here: https://github.com/Crane1195/DIYB0XX/.
+This repo is forked from Crane's amazing DIYB0XX project, linked here: https://github.com/Crane1195/DIYB0XX/.
 It is an attempt to make an easily configurable method of flashing a B0XX-like (nearly identical) firmware to Hitbox Arcade's Smash Box.
 Check the readme in code/DIYB0XX for more information, including an easy tutorial for how to configure and flash this firmware on your own Smash Box.
+Credits to Crane for pretty much all of the code here.

+### B0XX

 The B0XX is a controller designed for Super Smash Brothers, with ergonomics being the number one priority.
 It is